gurkenlabs/litiengine-docs/faq/libraries-and-tools.md

 ---
 description: >-
-  This section contains useful information for external libraries and tools related to LITIengine Game Development.
+  This section contains useful information for external libraries and tools related to LITIENGINE Game Development.
 ---

 # Libraries and Tools

 ## 3rd-Party Libraries

-There is only a bare minimum of third party libraries included in the LITIengine, which we want to mention here thankfully:
+There is only a bare minimum of third party libraries included in the LITIENGINE, which we want to mention here thankfully:

 * [JInput](https://github.com/jinput/jinput) for Gamepad support
 * [MP3 SPI](http://www.javazoom.net/mp3spi/mp3spi.html) for .mp3 audio file support